Project Management

 Keeping track of required services

 Contracts are key to cementing services, and are typically only brought out when a disagreement of responsibility arises.
-There are many types of contracts, and it is wise to not begin work without the legal protection of an Architect-Prepared Contract or an AIA Contract Document.
+There are many architectural contracts, and it is wise to not begin work without the legal protection of an Architect-Prepared Contract or an AIA Contract Document.

-Since your entire team might not all be at meetings, i.e. interns not attending contract discussions, it’s important that at some point they do review and understand the agreed upon services.
+Since your entire team might not all be at meetings, e.g. interns not attending contract discussions, it's important that at some point they review and understand the agreed upon services.
 Imagine the situation a junior designer found herself in:

 A client sent an email requesting a few design updates and a different view to the pantry.
 She wasted two hours working on this when the project manager had to correct her since an additional service had not yet been approved.